-Of the more important seizures reported in the period 2014-2016, the United States reported a seizure of 3,002 Caiman crocodilus fuscus skins from Colombia in 2014 and 20 live Paleosuchus palpebrosus from Guyana in 2015.
-In 2015 no notable seizures were reported but it is worth pointing out that the United States reported exporting a total of 2,092 Alligator mississippiensis skins for commercial purposes with source code 'I' in 2014, 981 in 2014 and a further 6,084 in 2016.
+The only significant seizure reported in the period 2015-2017 was of 20 live Paleosuchus palpebrosus from Guyana in 2015 reported by the United States.
+It is also worth pointing out that the United States reported exporting a total of 981 Alligator mississippiensis skins for commercial purposes with source code 'I' in 2015 and a further 6,084 in 2016.